I prefer my blueberry pie COLD…

 - 1/4 cup tapioca

-- Place the unbaked crust in the pie plate.
+- Place 1 rolled out pie crust into the pie plate.

-- Roll the remaining dough, fold in half gently place it over the filled pie
+- Roll the remaining dough, fold it in half gently place it over the filled pie, and unfold it so it nicely lays on top.

 - Flute the edge of the pie dough, then cover the edges with strips of foil.